supercoolxyz/template-angular/README.md

 });
 ```

 In addition to this, the `phaser-game` component exposes the Phaser game instance along with the most recently active Phaser Scene.
-You can pick these up from Angular via `@ViewChild(PhaserGame) phaserRef!: PhaserGame;` (we explain this later).
+You can pick these up from VueJS via `@ViewChild(PhaserGame) phaserRef!: PhaserGame;` (we explain this later).

 ## Phaser Scene Handling